 Tip If the user forgets the assigned Passcode the System Parameters command should be executed.
 It will display the current Passcode assignment.
-Refer to "System Parameters (S)" on page 21.
+Refer to "System Parameters (S)" on page 26.

-Modem - optional
+Modem

-The CWR-72 can be equipped with an optional, internal 33,600 Baud modem.
-The modem option allows remote users to access the recorder.
+The CWR-264P is equipped with an internal 33,600 Baud modem.
+The modem allows remote users to access the system.
 Additionally, the modem's dial out feature allows Event Records from Virtual Inputs to be transmitted to a remote maintenance center.

 There are three parameters that control the operation of the modem.
 The Ring Count determines the number of rings that must occur prior to the modem answering an incoming call.
 The Primary and Secondary Dial Numbers identify the number to dial when attempting to transmit a Virtual Input record.
-Refer to "Primary and Secondary Dial Numbers" on page 23 for additional information regarding these parameters.
+Refer to "Primary and Secondary Dial Numbers" on page 28 for additional information regarding these parameters.